Kirk Douglas: Financial troubles

+Spartacus and mid-career

 In 1960, Douglas played the title role in what many consider his career-defining appearance as the Thracian gladiator slave rebel Spartacus with an all-star cast in Spartacus (1960).
 He was the executive producer as well, which increased the $12 million production cost and made Spartacus one of the most expensive films up to that time.
 Douglas initially selected Anthony Mann to direct, but replaced him early on with Stanley Kubrick, with whom he had previously collaborated in Paths of Glory.

-When the film was released, Douglas gave full credit to its screenwriter, Dalton Trumbo, who was on the Hollywood blacklist, and thereby effectively ended it.
-About that event, Douglas said, "I've made over 85 pictures, but the thing I'm most proud of is breaking the blacklist."
-However, the film's producer, Edward Lewis, and the family of Dalton Trumbo publicly disputed Douglas's claim.
+Howard Fast, was originally hired to adapt his own 1951 novel Spartacus as a screenplay, but had difficulty working in the format.
+He was replaced by Dalton Trumbo, who had been blacklisted as one of the Hollywood 10 and since survived by writing screenplays under assumed names.
+Douglas insisted on giving Trumbo an official on-screen credit and thereby arguably helped to break the Hollywood blacklist.
+However, the film's producer, Edward Lewis, and Dalton Trumbo's family disputed Douglas's claim.
 In the film Trumbo (2015), Douglas is portrayed by Dean O'Gorman.

 Douglas bought the rights to stage a play of the novel One Flew Over the Cuckoo's Nest from its author, Ken Kesey.
 He mounted a play from the material in 1963 in which he starred and that ran on Broadway for five months.
 Reviews were mixed.
 Douglas retained the movie rights due to an innovative loophole of basing the rights on the play rather than the novel, despite Kesey's objections, but after a decade of being unable to find a producer he gave the rights to his son, Michael.
 In 1975, the film version was produced by Michael Douglas and Saul Zaentz, and starred Jack Nicholson, as Douglas was then considered too old to play the character as written.
+Michael Douglas said in 2025 "Now I'm old enough to understand that you get maybe four really good parts in your life if you're lucky, and that certainly seemed like one of those parts to my father".
 The film won all five major Academy Awards, only the second film to do so (after It Happened One Night in 1934).